 - We have learned more about how process outcomes (listened to, respected) connect to change outcomes (confident, knowledgeable) in contributing to changes in practice.
 Specifically, we have also learned that the sense of belonging associated with the network adds to this, and also how all of that contributes to motivation to change.

-- Members facing geographical and time challenges need to feel more connected without attending events and we need to find resources and communication aids to support this.
+- Members facing geographical and time challenges told us that they needed to feel more connected without attending events.
+Moving to online engagement from Spring 2020 has improved connections.

 - The diversity of the network is valued by members and this appears to be because of the connection and learning opportunities as well as wider change seeming possible.